kleinfossil/KrakenTrailingStopLoss/README.md

 After the setup, the program can be started by simply executing "python main.py" which already has all arguments correctly filled.
 Or you can start the trade_stoploss.py and include the required arguments.
 ### Run the reporting Tool
+The report Tool will collect all trades and create an excel sheet of all trades and closed trades.

+Execute "python report_trades.py"